-Whether you are a Texas resident or are merely visiting the Lone Star State, it’s safe to say you’ll be spending some time in your car.
+Whether you are a Texas resident or merely visiting the Lone Star State, it’s safe to say you’ll spend some time in your car.
 Texas’s highway network contains approximately 73,000 centerline miles and around 180,000 miles of paved interstate highways.
 No matter where you need to go, you’ll probably be getting into your vehicle and going for a drive.

 The unfortunate reality, however, is that driving on Texas roads can be dangerous.
 Texas leads the nation in traffic deaths.
-In 2018, there were 12,161 serious injury crashes in the state.
-Just going on a short drive down the street, there is the risk you get into an accident with another vehicle.
+Texas leads the nation in fatal car accidents and serious injury crashes in the state.
+Going on a short drive down the street, you risk getting into an accident with another vehicle.

-If you do get into an accident, you’ll want to get the other driver’s insurance information.
+You’ll want to get the other driver’s insurance information if you get into an accident.
 After all, in Texas, all drivers must have at least the minimum required auto insurance.
 But what happens if the responsible driver does not have valid auto insurance?
 Specifically, what if they had insurance but didn’t make their premium payment after receiving notice from their insurer?

 Insurance Requirements in Texas

 Lapsed insurance is what you think it is.
 It is when there is a gap or lapse in your insurance coverage.
 If, for example, you haven’t paid your most recent auto insurance premiums after receiving notice from your insurance carrier, you could have lapsed insurance.